List of UFO-related hoaxes: Crashed UFO hoaxes

 In 1884, the Nebraska State Journal ran two hoax articles about a crashed UFO in Dundy County, Nebraska.

+During the 1947 flying disc craze, the Twin Falls saucer hoax was revealed by FBI chief Guy Banister to be constructed by young pranksters, and while Fred Crisman hoaxed the Maury Island incident that was investigated by original "disc" witness Kenneth Arnold.
+The mid-1950s saw the Aztec crashed saucer hoax.
+In the 1980s, Roswell mortician Glenn Dennis spread tales of alien bodies, widely views as hoax.

 Alien autopsy

 Beginning in 1993, Ray Santilli was either the victim or perpetrator of a hoax involving film footage that purported to show an autopsy being conducted in 1947 upon an alien related to the Roswell UFO incident.
 Santilli auctioned off the rights to be first to broadcast the film, which were won by the American Fox Broadcasting Company and presented in the 1995 show Alien Autopsy: Fact or Fiction and later in other programs.
 The footage had a deep impact throughout the media, and networks all over the world broadcast pictures representing what appears to be a corpse lying on a bed.
 It was revealed to be a hoax.
 Project Mogul was presented as the official explanation of the case.

 Santilli initially stated he bought the film from Jack Barnett, an American who claimed (though turned out not to be) the commander of the US army.
 Santilli gave cuttings of the film to experts.
 However, he didn't give them the photos they took.
 This is because the photos were in a much clearer quality than the footage, so people could easily see the latex dummies.